KingKowa/To-Do-List-Project/README.md

-# TO DO LIST STRUCTURE
+# TO DO LIST PROJECT

 ## PROJECT DESCRIPTION

 This project is about building a simple to-do list project.
 It contains list of activities needed to be carried out.